Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field

-The reversed process is initialized with a final state $(T_f,\alpha_f)$ from the forward process, then $\nba=1$ is fixed and $\nbr$ is manipulated such that the linear growth rate decreases linearly $\Upsilon=\Re (a_1)=\Upsilon_0-IT_1$, where $\Upsilon_0=\varkappa_0+IT_f$.
-This protocol achieves the reversed process of applying the external field, and $\Upsilon(t)=\varkappa(T_f-t)$, $\forall t \in [0,T_f]$.
-Note that, while the magnetic field is revered, the external force is not.
-The magnetic surface force depends on the interface's shape, \textit{i.e.}, and the irreversible evolution of the interface implies the irreversibility of the external forces in this problem.
-However, as in the reversible flow, the question on the reversed initial state can also be asked on such irreversible system: if the initial state corresponding to $\varkappa(0)$ cannot be fully recovered, then how do we evaluate $\Upsilon(T_f)$?
+The reversed process is initialized with the final state $(T_f,\alpha_f)$ from the forward process, then $\nba=1$ is fixed, and $\nbr$ is manipulated such that the linear growth rate decreases linearly.
+Specifically, $\Upsilon=\Re (a_1)=\Upsilon_0-IT_1$, where $\Upsilon_0=\varkappa_0+IT_f$.
+This protocol achieves the reversal process of the external field, and $\Upsilon(t)=\varkappa(T_f-t)$, $\forall t \in [0,T_f]$.
+Note that, while the magnetic field is reversed, the external forces are not.
+The magnetic surface force depends on the interface's shape, and the irreversible evolution of the interface implies the irreversibility of the external forces in this problem.
+Thus, it is of interest to determine how to evaluate $\Upsilon(T_f)$, if the initial state corresponding to $\varkappa(0)$ cannot be fully recovered in this irreversible system.

 To answer this question, we first utilize Eq.~\eqref{eq:Landau} from the multiple-time-scale analysis to formulate the reverse problem as:

 The solution for $\alpha$ can be calculated explicitly from